-As of the end of our fiscal quarter ended June 30, 2021, evaluation of the effectiveness of our "disclosure controls and procedures" (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the United States Exchange Act of 1934, as amended (the "Exchange Act")), was carried out by our management, with the participation of our principal executive officer and principal financial officer.
-Based upon that evaluation, our principal executive officer and principal financial officer have concluded that as of the end of our fiscal quarter ended June 30, 2021, our disclosure controls and procedures are effective to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is (i) recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms and (ii) accumulated and communicated to our management, including our principal executive officer and principal financial officer, to allow timely decisions regarding required disclosure.
+As of the end of our fiscal quarter ended September 30, 2021, evaluation of the effectiveness of our "disclosure controls and procedures" (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the United States Exchange Act of 1934, as amended (the "Exchange Act")), was carried out by our management, with the participation of our principal executive officer and principal financial officer.
+Based upon that evaluation, our principal executive officer and principal financial officer.
+Based upon that evaluation, our principal executive officer and principal financial officer bave concluded that as of the end of our fiscal quarter ended September 30, 2021, our disclosure controls and procedures are effective to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is (i) recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms and (ii) accumulated and communicated to our management, including our principal executive officer and principal financial officer, to allow timely decisions regarding required disclosure.